 These data come from a helicopter survey of crabeater seals within pack-ice in the Antarctic conducted by the Australian Antarctic Division as part of their pack-ice seals program1.
-Because the helicopter can only operate within a relatively short distance from the icebreaker which acts as its base, and the ice-breaker can only go where the pack-ice is thin enough, the aerial transects cannot be randomly located.
-This means that design-based abundance estimation is not a valid option - abundance was estimated using density surface modelling.
-In this exercise, we consider only detection function estimation.
+The helicopter can only operate within a relatively short distance from the icebreaker, which acts as its base, and the ice-breaker can only go where the pack-ice is thin enough, the aerial transects cannot be randomly located.
+This means that design-based abundance estimation was not a valid option - abundance was estimated using density surface modelling.
+In this exercise, we concentrate on detection function estimation.